MarcGuiselin/aws-transmutation/README.md

 ## Getting Started

 1. Fork the example repo located at https://github.com/MarcGuiselin/aws-transmutation-starter
-1. Create GitHub OAuth Token
+    > Make sure to keep it public, otherwise bors-ng will ignore the project

-    > General instructions for creating a GitHub OAuth token can be found [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)
+1. Create GitHub OAuth Token.
+Instructions [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

-    > When you get to the scopes/permissions page, you should select the "repo" and "admin:repo_hook" scopes, which will automatically select all permissions under those two scopes
+    > When you get to the scopes/permissions page, you should select the "repo" and "admin:repo_hook" scopes

     <img src="images/github-token-permissions.png">